-In addition, all staff have read and understood Part 1 of the latest version of Keeping Children Safe in Education (KCSiE 2020).
+In addition, all staff have read and understood Part 1 of the latest version of Keeping Children Safe in Education (KCSIE 2024).
 All staff working directly with children have also read Annex A.

-We recognise that all adults, including temporary staff4, volunteers and governors, have a full and active part to play in protecting our pupils / students from harm, and that the child's / young person's welfare is our paramount concern.
+We recognise that all adults, including temporary staff4, volunteers and The Governing Body, have a full and active part to play in protecting our pupils / students from harm, and that the child's / young person's welfare is our paramount concern.